sages-health/openessence/README.md

 of using the /vagrant synced folder due to issues npm sometimes has with writing node_modules out to Windows paths.
 If you develop in the VM, make sure to update your git configurations appropriately.

+## Docker Compose Quick Start

+If you want to get started with OpenESSENCE quickly, simply git clone and run

+    docker-compose up
+    docker exec openessence_openessence_1 node /code/server/migrations/reseed

+This will create all the necessary OpenESSENCE VMs and initialize the database with the reseed command.
+You may want to copy the [config/settings.template.js](config/settings.template.js) file to config/settings.js to modify the default settings and secret key.

+If you want to develop, then just get Elasticsearch and Redis running with

+    docker-compose up elasticsearch redis
+    node server/migrations/reseed

-## Elasticsearch and Redis Setup
+## Individual Elasticsearch and Redis Setup

 Make sure your Docker service is up and run the following commands to start Elasticsearch where {DIR} is your specified directory on the host

-    sudo docker run -d -p 9200:9200 -p 9300:9300 --restart=always -v "$PWD/data":/usr/share/elasticsearch/data -v "$PWD/elasticsearch/config":/usr/share/elasticsearch/config --privileged --name elasticsearch elasticsearch:2.4
+    sudo docker run -d -p 9200:9200 -p 9300:9300 --restart=always -v "$PWD/data":/usr/share/elasticsearch/data -v "$PWD/elasticsearch/config/elasticsearch.yml:/usr/share/elasticsearch/config/elasticsearch.yml --privileged --name elasticsearch elasticsearch:2.4
     sudo docker run -d -p 6379:6379 --restart=always  redis:alpine

-## OpenESSENCE Docker Container
-If you want to get things up and running with just docker, you can start the web app with

-    sudo docker run -d -p 9000:9000 --restart=always --link elasticsearch:elasticsearch --link redis:redis sageshealth/openessence

-If you need to modify the settings.js for a specific host name, you can include it in the docker container by adding -v conf/settings.js:/code/config/settings.js .
-The config file will get added automatically if you build the container image manually via
+## Initializing Elasticsearch with data

+If you are developing locally with own Elasticsearch instance or you launched a container, use the following command to initialize ES with default data

+    node server/migrations/reseed

+If you need to initialize ES on a CoreOS instance, you can build a docker image to do that.
+Run these after you get OpenESSENCE, Elasticsearch, and Redis containers running

-    sudo docker build -t sageshealth/openessence .
+    sudo docker build -t oe_init-db -f vagrant/Dockerfile.init_db .
+    sudo docker run oe_init-db

 ## Building